 “Okay, so why is she in there?”
 Syanna asked.
 “What good is she doing?”

-“Regardless,” Iliera interrupted his thoughts.
+“Regardless,” Iliera interrupted my thoughts.
 “The western gate is almost completely defenseless, as well as the eastern gate.
 Honestly, only the northern entrance, the main entrance, seems heavily guarded.
 She’s definitely inviting us in.”

 “Well, let’s keep an eye out overnight.
 We can report back tomorrow and see if others corroborate.
 If she really is inviting us… I assume we’ll have to accept the invitation.”